KansasCityWomeninTechnology/cocktails-worksheets/docs/portfolios/1-html/README.md

 ### Overview

-Now that you've got a page for our cocktail lounge, let's take it a step further.

 Go to your GitHub page (`https://github.com/<yourprofilename>`).
 Click on the profile picture in the upper right-hand corner of the page and select "Your repositories."

 ![](./images/github_profile.png ":class=image-border")